AI in product development: a practical guide for teams that ship

 Code generation handles the boring stuff: CRUD operations, API endpoint boilerplate, database migrations, test scaffolding.

-Important clarification: that's not 35-55% faster on everything.
+Real numbers from industry studies: 35-55% faster for well-defined feature work when using tools like GitHub Copilot.
+That's not 35-55% faster on everything.
 AI doesn't replace architecture decisions or complex business logic.
-It's faster on the pieces that follow predictable patterns.
+It's faster on pieces that follow predictable patterns.

-The cost math: $4,800-6,000/month for comprehensive AI tooling versus $25,000/month for a QA engineer.
-And the AI can test more comprehensively and faster than any human can.
+The cost math: $4,800-6,000/month for full AI tooling versus $25,000/month for a QA engineer.
+The AI tests more thoroughly and faster.

-5. Launch and Iterate
+5. Launch and iterate

 Post-launch is where AI becomes your unfair advantage.

 Real-time user behavior analysis spots problems in hours, not weeks.
-Predictive performance monitoring catches issues before users even notice them.
+Predictive performance monitoring catches issues before users notice them.
 Automated A/B test analysis tells you what's working without waiting weeks for statistical significance.

 According to Datadog's 2025 report on observability, teams using AI-enhanced monitoring reduce mean time to detection (MTTD) by 65% on average.